 The Company shall perform full self-assessments of its internal control system.
 Its board of directors and management shall review the results of the self-assessments by each department at least annually and the reports of the internal audit department on a quarterly basis.
 The audit committee shall also attend to and supervise these matters.
 Directors shall periodically hold discussions with their internal auditors about reviews of internal control system deficiencies.
 A record of the discussions shall be kept, and the discussions shall be followed up, improvements implemented, and a report submitted to the board of directors.
-The Company is advised to establish channels and mechanisms of communication between their independent directors, audit committees, and chief internal auditors, and the convener of the audit committee shall report their communication with the independent directors and chief internal auditors at the shareholders' meeting.
+The Company is advised to establish channels and mechanisms of communication between their independent directors, audit committees, and chief internal auditors, and the convener of the audit committee shall report the communications between members of the audit committees and chief internal auditors at the shareholders' meeting.